ngrok/ngrok-docs/docs/integrations/clearbit/webhooks.md

 1. Repeat the command to gather information about your account.

-Verify that your local application receives the request and logs information to the terminal.
+Verify that your local application receives the request and logs the information to the terminal.